Jeremiah 2 – Broken Cisterns

 Says the Lord GOD of hosts.

 a.
 Is Israel a servant?
 Is he a homeborn slave?
 Why is he plundered?
-Earlier in the chapter (Jeremiah 2:3) God promised that He would defend an obedient Israel.
-Now through Jeremiah, God asked His people to consider the case of the Israel in the sense of the conquered northern kingdom, to remember why they were now slaves.
+Earlier in the chapter (Jeremiah 2:3), God promised that He would defend an obedient Israel.
+Now through Jeremiah, God asked His people to consider the case of Israel in the sense of the conquered northern kingdom, to remember why they were now slaves.

 b.
 The people of Noph and Tahpanhes have broken the crown of your head: Noph and Tahpanhes were both Egyptian cities.
 Noph is another name for Memphis, the ancient capital of lower Egypt, near modern Cairo.
 God here warned Judah not to trust in Egypt, which would (or perhaps had by that time) have broken the crown of your head by defeating and killing the good king Josiah in battle (2 Kings 23:29).

 c.
 Have you not brought this on yourself, in that you have forsaken the LORD your God: The reason was plain; Israel was captive, her people slaves, her cities burned because they forsook the LORD.